SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    << // x : Int = 3
    <$ : String = "1 2 3"

-A raw string literal is a sequence of characters surrounded by quotation marks and a balanced set of one or more number signs (``#``).
+A string delimited by enhanced delimiters is a sequence of characters surrounded by quotation marks and a balanced set of one or more number signs (``#``).
-A raw literal has the following forms:
+A string delimited by enhanced delimiters has the following forms:

 .. syntax-outline::

-    #"<#raw characters#>"#
+    #"<#characters#>"#

     #"""
-    <#raw characters#>
+    <#characters#>
     """#

-Special characters in a raw string literal are incorporated into the resulting string as normal characters rather than as special characters.
+Special characters in a string delimited by enhanced delimiters are incorporated into the resulting string as normal characters rather than as special characters.
-You can use raw string literals to create strings with characters that would ordinarily have a special effect such as generating a string interpolation, starting an escape sequence, or terminating the string.
+You can use enhanced delimiters to create strings with characters that would ordinarily have a special effect such as generating a string interpolation, starting an escape sequence, or terminating the string.

-The following example shows a string literal and a raw string literal that create equivalent string values.
+The following example shows a string literal and a string delimited by enhanced delimiters that create equivalent string values.

-.. testcode:: raw-string-literals
+.. testcode:: enhanced-string-delimiters

-    -> let raw = #"\(x) \ " \u{2603}"#
+    -> let string = #"\(x) \ " \u{2603}"#
        let escaped = "\\(x) \\ \" \\u{2603}"
-    -> print(raw)
+    -> print(string)
     <- \(x) \ " \u{2603}
-    -> print(raw == escaped)
+    -> print(string == escaped)
     <- true

-If you use more than one number sign to form a raw string literal, there must not be any whitespace in between the number signs.
+If you use more than one number sign to form a string delimited by enhanced delimiters, there must not be any whitespace in between the number signs.

-.. testcode:: raw-string-literals
+.. testcode:: enhanced-string-delimiters

     -> print(###"Line 1\###nLine 2"###) // OK
     << Line 1